Proto-Mayan language

 Proto-Mayan is the hypothetical common ancestor of the 30 living Mayan languages, as well as the Classic Maya language documented in the Maya inscriptions.
 While there has been some controversy with Mayan subgrouping, there has been a general agreement that the following are the main five subgroups of the family: Huastecan, Yucatecan, Cholan-Tzeltalan, Kanjobalan-Chujean, and Quichean-Mamean.

 Phonology

-The Proto-Mayan language is reconstructed (Campbell and Kaufman 1985) as having the following sounds:
+The Proto-Mayan language is reconstructed (Campbell and Kaufman 1985) as having the following phonemes:

-Five vowels: a, e, i, o and u.